mbetts7/ritly/README.md

 Bonus:

-Make the preview or url show page contain the number of times someone has used that redirect.

 Allow the user creating the redirect to give a string to use as the shortened string. (localhost:3000/go/my_string redirects to my_url).
 Make sure to think about possible problems this could cause.

-Make the preview page contain a preview of the content at the url, not just the target url.

 Make everything gorgeous.